I am a lifelong magazine lover.

 Ages 3-12; $8 for 12 issues

 We got The Friend throughout my childhood and now my girls watch the mailbox for it.
-It’s a Christian magazine that comes monthly and it’s filled with stories and simple activities.
+It’s a magazine produced by my church that comes monthly and it’s filled with stories and simple activities.
 I love the focus on families and positive relationships, and I really love that so much of the art and stories are submitted by children all over the world.
 In recent years, they’ve started doing half the magazine aimed at older children and then when you get halfway through, you flip it over and it’s for younger children.

 Ages 3-12; $18.95 for 4 issues